zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/_index.md

 weight: 2
 logoList: true
 keywords: portworx, kubernetes
-description: How to install on-premise.
+description: Learn how to install Portworx with on-premise Kubernetes clusters
+series: k8s-install
 ---

 Select one of the below sections for your on-premise Portworx installation.